 Be your own boss, find something that is fun and part-time or building your own online business.

-Let’s face it, it can be hard enough to find a job in most cases, never mind when we face the additional challenge of having a chronic illness like migraines.
+Let’s face it, it can be hard enough to find a job in most cases, never mind when you face the additional challenge of having a chronic illness like migraines.